 Many people reach for their goals in a way that resembles making New Year’s resolutions.
-And likewise, within a few months (perhaps sooner), they are forgotten or discarded.
+And likewise, within a few months (or sooner), they are forgotten or discarded.

 There is a proven way, a track that you can follow to reach your goals.
-Specifically, I will lay out the 7 steps to do so.
-It is simple, although not often easy, but if you are willing to put them into practice, the goal-setting process will set you on a new path.
+In the list that follows, I will outline the 7 steps to do so.
+It is simple, although not often easy.
+If you are willing to put them into practice, the goal-setting process will set you on a new path.

 This process of change, whether it be in a career, finances, or relationship, will help you to be more focused on the direction you want to go.
 The more specific you are as you go through the steps, the more successful you will be.
 Press on toward your goals, and never give up!

 7 Steps to Setting Goals